lnfernal/Metaverse-Chat-Room/README.md

 - Connet your account to the chat application & try to log in.
 - Once your Logged in, u can chat with your friends etc. But your friends should also have the account linked to the app.
 Otherwise the app will not work.
 - Whenever u try to log in, u will get an different avatar.
 That is powered by Dicebar Avatar.
+- After clicking on the Avatar, you will go to the login screen.
 - This app is completely mobile responsive.